 Nexus 10 is a mighty device among the Nexus brotherhood in terms of size.
 Launched in the last quarter of 2012, the Nexus 10 came with the Android 4.4.2 Jellybean out-of-box but continued to receive the latest updates from Google, one of the privilege of being part of Nexus family.
 The Nexus 10 is now receiving the Lollipop update in the form of OTA update from Google which is good news for a 2-year old device.

 The OTA updates started rolling today and many Nexus 10 users started receiving the OTA notifications from all over the world.
-However, a few Nexus 10 users might not see the OTA update on their devices as the OTA updates are rolling out gradually and it may take a hours to days for your device to pick up to the OTA wave.
+However, a few Nexus 10 users might not see the OTA update on their devices as the OTA updates are rolling out gradually and it may take an hour to days for your device to pick up to the OTA wave.

 If you’re curious about the Lollipop update and want to try it right now on your Nexus 10, then download the Nexus 10 factory image and install it manually.
 Follow the instructions carefully to successfully flash the Lollipop update using the automatic script given in the factory image package.